SBME Symposium 2025

 Biosensor-guided regulation of metabolic pathways

 Microbial systems offer the opportunity to produce a wide variety of chemical compounds in a sustainable fashion.
-Economical production, however, requires processes that operate with high titer, productivity, and yield – and that, preferably, minimize the number of material inputs to the system.
+Economical production, however, requires processes that operate with high titre, productivity, and yield – and that, preferably, minimize the number of material inputs to the system.
 Transcription factor-based biosensors provide an opportunity to utilize existing substrates as inducers for pathway genes.
-The specificity of these biosensors also enables “switch-like” behavior, in which certain pathways can be activated only in the presence of their associated substrates.
+The specificity of these biosensors also enables “switch-like” behaviour, in which certain pathways can be activated only in the presence of their associated substrates.
 We have leveraged previous work in autonomous regulation of metabolic pathways to establish a paradigm for substrate-mediated activation of biosynthetic pathways.
 This approach is particularly interesting in the context of mixed substrate feeds with variable composition.
 I will discuss our group’s efforts to build, characterize, and deploy biosensors for substrate-regulated control of biosynthesis.

 Kristala L.J.
 Prather Biography:

 Kristala L.J.
 Prather is the Arthur D. Little Professor and Department Head in the Department of Chemical Engineering at MIT.
 She received an S.B. degree from MIT in 1994 and Ph.D. from the University of California, Berkeley (1999), and worked 4 years in BioProcess Research and Development at the Merck Research Labs prior to joining the faculty of MIT.
-Her research interests are centered on the design and assembly of recombinant microorganisms for the production of small molecules, with additional efforts in novel bioprocess design approaches.
-Prather’s honors include the Charles Thom Award of the Society for Industrial Microbiology and Biotechnology (2017), the Andreas Acrivos Award for Professional Progress in Chemical Engineering of the American Institute of Chemical Engineers (AIChE, 2021), and the Marvin J. Johnson Award (BIOT Division, American Chemical Society, 2024).
-Additional honors include selection as a Fellow of the Radcliffe Institute for Advanced Study (2014-2015), the American Association for the Advancement of Science (AAAS; 2018), the American Institute for Medical and Biological Engineering (AIMBE; 2020), and AIChE (2020).
+Her research interests are centred on the design and assembly of recombinant microorganisms for the production of small molecules, with additional efforts in novel bioprocess design approaches.
+Prather’s honours include the Charles Thom Award of the Society for Industrial Microbiology and Biotechnology (2017), the Andreas Acrivos Award for Professional Progress in Chemical Engineering of the American Institute of Chemical Engineers (AIChE, 2021), and the Marvin J. Johnson Award (BIOT Division, American Chemical Society, 2024).
+Additional honours include selection as a Fellow of the Radcliffe Institute for Advanced Study (2014-2015), the American Association for the Advancement of Science (AAAS; 2018), the American Institute for Medical and Biological Engineering (AIMBE; 2020), and AIChE (2020).

 Sponsorship Opportunities